oceanbase/obkv-table-client-rs/docs/simple_demo/simple_operation/demo.md

 # Demo for obkv-table-client-rs
-Edited by OBKV developers on March 3, 2023.
+Edited by OBKV developers on June 6, 2023.

 ## Introduction
 obkv-table-client-rs is Rust Library that can access table data from OceanBase storage layer.